Codazzi tensors and their space-times, and Cotton gravity: Introduction

+A non-trivial Codazzi tensor poses important limitations on the geometry of the hosting space-time. \\ Among the possible tensors, we choose to investigate two simple and physically relevant ones, that often appear in the expressions of the Ricci or of the energy-momentum tensors.
+They involve the basic kinematic quantities $u_i$ and $\dot u_i$.

-Here we study the ``perfect fluid'' tensor $\mathscr C_{jk}=Au_j u_k +Bg_{jk}$ with the Codazzi property.
-Andrzej Derdzi\'nski \cite{Der81} proved that if $\mathscr C^k{}_k$ is a constant, then the spacetime is warped (GRW, generalized Robertson-Walker spacetime), i.e. there are coordinates such that
+We begin with the ``perfect fluid'' tensor $\mathscr C_{jk}=Au_j u_k +Bg_{jk}$ with the Codazzi property.
+Andrzej Derdzi\'nski \cite{Der81} proved that if $\mathscr C^k{}_k$ is a constant, then the space-time is warped (GRW, generalized Robertson-Walker space-time), i.e. there are coordinates such that

 with Riemannian metric $g^\star_{\mu\nu}$.
-The hypothesis was weakened by Gabe Merton \cite{Merton13}, who showed that a necessary and sufficient condition for the GRW spacetime is $v^j\nabla_j {\mathscr C}^k{}_k=0$ for all vectors $v^ju_j=0$ (the result was proven in Riemannian signature, but it also holds in Lorentzian).
-In Theorem \ref{ONE}, we prove that a perfect fluid tensor is Codazzi if and only if the spacetime is ``doubly twisted'', i.e there are coordinates such that
+The hypothesis was weakened by Gabe Merton \cite{Merton13}, who showed that a necessary and sufficient condition for the GRW space-time is $v^j\nabla_j {\mathscr C}^k{}_k=0$ for all vectors $v^ju_j=0$ (the result was proven in Riemannian signature, but it also holds in Lorentzian).\\ In Theorem \ref{ONE} we prove that a perfect fluid tensor is Codazzi if and only if the space-time is ``doubly twisted'', i.e there are coordinates such that

-with the new condition that $(\log a)/b$ only depends on time $t$.
-We discuss special cases, including Merton's result, and obtain the general form of the Ricci tensor.
+with the special condition that $(\partial_t\log a)/b$ only depends on time $t$.
+Remarkably, this metric with the constraint happens to be a generalization of the well known Stephani Universes.\\ We discuss special cases, including Merton's result, and obtain the general form of the Ricci tensor.

 Next we study the ``current flow'' tensor $\mathscr C_{jk}=\lambda (u_j \dot u_k +\dot u_j u_k)$ with the Codazzi condition and closed vector field $\dot u_j$.
-The field $u_j$ turns to be vorticity-free but not shear-free.
+The field $u_j$ turns out to be vorticity-free but not shear-free.
 This makes the metric more general than doubly-twisted, eq.\eqref{FERR}.
 However, if it is constrained to be static, a useful form of the Ricci tensor is obtained.
-This concludes Section 2 of the paper.
+We list some of the several examples that can be found in the literature.

+Finally, we consider Yang Pure space-times.
+They are characterised by a Ricci tensor that is a Codazzi tensor.
+Among examples, we show that a Friedmann-Robertson-Walker metric is Yang Pure if and only if $\nabla_j R=0$.\\ This concludes Section 2 of the paper.